Naihra/CozyGroveSaveMod/README.md

 ![image](https://user-images.githubusercontent.com/84879535/145677105-e7a6962d-585f-4c4c-943b-6dd5185f9278.png)

 The pot color and bush variation (pot/size) can't be chosen because not all flowers exists in all varieties, so it will be picked at random from a selection that guarantees a valid combination.

-Before game version 4.1.0 some of the flowers/bushes didn't exist, so the app would return a softwood instead.

 ### Sort Collection
 Sorts the items in collection.